Roger Moore — The Debonair Bond

 Sloth Nada.

-Gluttony The food and drink is good.
+Gluttony The food and drink is good, though more time is spent on ordering than eating.

 Octopussy